 Our Toxic World

-The reality is that we live in a very toxic world and the sheer volume of toxic substances coming into our body is quite high.
-Look at this list of all the possible ways we are exposed to “toxins” every day.
+The reality is that we live in a very toxic world and the sheer volume of toxic substances coming into your body is quite high.
+Look at this list of all the possible ways you are exposed to “toxins” every day.

-- Pesticides, GMOs, and food additives in our food
+- Pesticides, GMOs, and food additives in food

-- Heavy metals and other pollutants in our air and water
+- Heavy metals and other pollutants in air and water

 - Chemicals in cosmetics, cleaning products, or even sunscreen